Chessler Books

 Q. How should I store my books to protect them?
 Should I put my name in my books?

-A. The good news is that the best way to store books is upright on a bookshelf, the way they were designed to be displayed.
-The only thing that normally damages books is water.
-Keep them off the floor, away from little children and pets, and not in a room that can get flooded from a broken pipe, hurricane or a leaky roof, and you will be okay.
 Book dust jackets can be worth more than the books, so put clear plastic book jacket covers on all your dust jackets, and do it when the books are still new and perfect.
 Never lend a book that you want to see again.
-Don't use a bookplate or write your name in your books unless you are famous, and don't ask Chris Bonington to inscribe a book to you if you expect to ever sell it, or unless you climb as well as he does.
-Don't inscribe a book you give as a gift, enclose a gift card instead.
+The 'rule' is don't use a bookplate or write your name in your books unless you are famous, and don't ask Chris Bonington to inscribe a book to you if you expect to ever sell it, or unless you climb as well as he does.
+You own your books, so you may of course put your name in your books, and inscribe books you give as gift, but it will hurt their value.
+But for a $25 book, do you really care?

 -----------------------------------------------------------------